MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ConnectorFeedback.md

 ms.author: bezhan
 ---

-# Power Query Connectors Feedback
+# Power Query connector feedback

 This article describes how to submit feedback for Power Query connectors.
 It's important to distinguish between Microsoft-owned connectors and non-Microsoft-owned connectors, as the support and feedback channels are different.